Monday 29th March and Tuesday

 It was lovely.

-I didn’t take my camera - I just sat and floated by.
+I didnt take my camera - I just sat and floated by.

-Noah asked me if I had been to one of the coffee shops yet and I said that I hadn’t.
+Noah asked me if I had been to one of the coffee shops yet and

-I was bit nervous about going on my own as the places were not very inviting and I had no idea what I was doing!
+I was bit nervous about going on my own as the places were not

 He said that he would take me if I wanted after the cruise.